learn-static/foundations-0-github/intro-github.md

 ## Step 9.
 (Optional) Add a GitHub Collaborator

 Most digital projects are collaborative, so you will probably want to add your collaborators to your GitHub project repository.
+Depending on your project, you can give your collaborators varying degrees of access to editing the files in your repository.
+Follow the instructions below to explore the options.
+(Note you will need the GitHub username of the collaborator you'd like to add).

 1. On the repository home page, click the "Settings" tab
 2. On the left side nav, click "Manage access"